 For the Cookies:

 - Add the egg, lemon juice, and lemon extract.
 Beat on medium speed until well combined, scraping the bowl down once while mixing.
-If you're adding some food coloring this is a good moment to mix it in!
-(1 to 2 drops go a long way.)
+If you’re adding some food coloring, mix it in now.
+(1 to 2 drops goes a long way!)

 - Add the flour mixture to the butter and beat on low speed until almost combined.
-Scrape the bowl down one last time then beat until combined.
+Scrape the bowl down one last time then beat just until combined.
+Cover and chill the dough for at least 30 minutes.

 - Bake one sheet at a time for about 10 minutes or until the edges are set and just starting to turn golden.
-(You don't want these cookies to brown much or they will be crispy and not soft.)
-Let the cookies cool completely on the pan. then drizzle with the lemon glaze if desired.
+(You don’t want these cookies to brown much or they will be crispy and not soft.)
+Let the cookies cool completely on the pan.

 For the Lemon Glaze:

 - In a medium bowl, whisk together the powdered sugar with enough lemon juice to reach your desired consistency.
-(Add more lemon juice for a looser drizzle and less for a spreadable paste.)
-Drizzle the glaze over the cooled cookies.
-Store cookies in an airtight container at room temperature for up to 1 week.
+(Add more lemon juice for a looser drizzle and less for a spreadable glaze.)

 Notes